AaronL44/GitExample/git-questions.md

 2. What is the command to commit to the repo and create a version?

 - git commit -m "Meaningful message"

+3. What is the command to check the status of your files in git?

+- git status